Learn How to Become a Private Detective through Training and Certification in Ohio

 If you’ve gone the extra mile and earned a degree in criminal justice, you’ll only need 2,000 hours of experience to qualify for licensure.
 Applicants who want to be armed must attend a school approved by the Ohio Peace Officer Training Commission.

-PI Salaries in Cincinnati, Cleveland, Columbus, Dayton, Youngstown, Warren and Non-Metro Ohio
+PI Salaries in Akron, Cleveland, Cincinnati, Columbus, Dayton, and Toledo

-The following BLS stats indicate what PIs in the median-top 10% salary range are earning in Ohio’s largest MSAs:
+The following BLS stats indicate what PIs in the median to top 10% salary range are earning in Ohio’s largest metro areas: